The following deductions are available on Massachusetts state tax returns.

 Commuter Deduction

-You may claim a deduction for certain amounts paid for tolls through an E-Z Pass account or for weekly or monthly transit commuter passes for MBTA transit, bus, commuter rail, or commuter boat.
+You may claim a deduction for certain amounts paid for tolls through an E-Z Pass account or for weekly or monthly transit commuter passes for MBTA transit, bus, commuter rail, commuter boats, including RTA fares, bikeshare memberships, certain bicycle expenses such as improvements, purchases, and storage.

 If you are filing as Single, Head of Household, or Married Filing Separately this deduction applies only to the portion that exceeds $150, and the total amount deducted may not exceed $750.